jessecusack/Nortek_processing_tests/README.md

 * Loads the `ad2cp` data no problem.
 * Can do beam rotations, but was confused by the Glider model of ADCP.
+* Reads lots of additional data and metadata inc. temperature and pressure
 * Looks very promising for a python solution.

 ## Installing and removing the environment